Venafi/ansible-collection-venafi/README.md

 ### Remote Execution Mode

 **WARNING**: The `certificate_remote_execution`, `ssh_remote_execution`, and `ssh_ca_remote_execution` options are disabled by default for security reasons.
-When enabled, these options cause Ansible to transmit your Venafi platform credentials (url, user, password, access_token, token) to every managed host in your inventory.
+When enabled, these options cause Ansible to transmit your Venafi platform credentials (url, user, password, access_token, token, and the NGTS service-account credentials client_id, client_secret, token_url, tsg_id) to every managed host in your inventory.
 These credentials are **not** scoped to individual hosts—they can request certificates for any name allowed by the Venafi zone.

 **Risk**: If any managed host is compromised, an attacker can extract these zone-wide credentials from temporary files and use them to request trusted certificates for all servers in your infrastructure.